 Ben leads the youth and student work at King's Community Church, Southampton.
 He is passionate about Vikki, his wife, Danny and Caleb their boys, and (the mighty and glorious) Tottenham Hotspur.

-Steve head's up the children's & youth work at the Community Church Chafford Hundred in Essex.
+Steve heads up the children's & youth work at the Community Church Chafford Hundred in Essex.
 He's married to Diana and dad to Caleb and Isabella.

-Stu leads Emmanuel Church, Greenwich in London.
-Married to Livy for 13 years they have 3 sons, Lewie, Reuben and Jude.
+Stu leads Emmanuel Church Greenwich in London.
+Married to Livy for 13 years they have three sons, Lewie, Reuben and Jude.
 Between them they enjoy most sports, most food, most people and being a mummy and daddy.

-Stef Liston is the leader of Revelation Church in Camden.
-He is married to Davina and has three children Daisy, Levi, and Melody.
+Stef Liston is the leader of Revelation Church in Camden, London.
+He is married to Davina and has three children, Daisy, Levi, and Melody.

-Stephen is an elder at CCK in Brighton where he overseas the Racecourse Site.
-Stephen is married to Emma and have 4 energetic boys and one very loved daughter.
+Stephen is an elder at Church of Christ the King in Brighton where he overseas the Racecourse Site.
+Stephen is married to Emma and has four energetic boys and one very loved daughter.
 At newday Stephen hosts the 12-14s meetings.

-Simon Brading is married to Anna and they have a baby daughter called Ruby.
+Simon Brading is married to Anna and they have two daughters, Ruby and Zoe.
 Simon loves living in Brighton and leads the Worship Team at Church of Christ the King, Brighton.
-Along with his debut album Going Your Way, Simon’s songs have been featured on the annual Newday albums as well as recent worship recordings from the Newfrontiers Leaders Conferences.
-Simon’s songs include Our God He Reigns, All That You Are, You Reign and Let The Rain Come.
+Along with his debut album Going Your Way, Simon’s songs have been featured on the annual newday albums as well as recent worship recordings from the Newfrontiers leaders' conferences.
+Simon’s songs include Our God He Reigns, All That You Are, You Reign and Let the Rain Come.

 Adrian is based at ChristChurch, London, which meets at the Mermaid Theatre.
 He is married to Julia and they have four children.
 He is the author of best-selling novels The Shock Of Your Life and Aftershock.